-Self-regulation has to do with:
+Self-Regulation has to do with:

-- A. Observing how I am feeling and deciding how I might act in different situations - B. Only trying to be positive and never have negative feelings - C. Knowing how I feel, and expecting others to feel the same way
+- A. Paying attention to how I am feeling and acting - B. Only being positive and never negative - C. Expecting others to feel the same way I do

 (Put A, B, or C for your answer in the chat)